zlpure/Blog-Flasky/README.md

 ## Author
 [@zlpure](github.com/zlpure)
 ******
-**Note:** If you consult my code that you may want to incorporate into your strategy or algorithm, so long as you clearly cite your sources in your code and your writeup.
+**Note:** If you consult my source codes that you may want to incorporate into your algorithm or system, you should clearly cite references in your codes.
 ******